robertloveridge/robertloveridge.github.io/_pages/02_curriculum_vitae.md

 # Work Experience

-Customer Support Manager, EMEA
+Customer Support Manager, UK
 ------
 **Phocas Software, Coventry, United Kingdom**

 **March 2022 - Present**

-As the Customer Support Manager I manage and coach the customer support team in EMEA.
+As the Customer Support Manager I manage and coach the customer support team in the UK.
 As a team, we deliver an awesome customer experience to our customers.

 Solutions Architect
 ------